 - Our locations are built in harmony with the forest environment and we continue to manage them to the standards set by the Forestry Commission.

 We work together with the Forestry Commission to achieve our joint aims

 - We were founded by the Forestry Commission in the 1960s in a drive to open up the forests for recreation.
-We are now an independent company, co-owned by the Forestry Commission and Lloyds Development Capital, part of Lloyds Bank, the UK’s 250-year-old local bank.
+Forest Holidays and the Forestry Commission have a rich heritage spanning more than 50 years, in which time a small number of holiday cabin locations have been slowly and sustainably created.

 - The Forestry Commission is represented on the board of Forest Holidays; management work together at all levels to achieve joint goals; and local site teams help and support each other’s aims.